Ratings: 18 | Reviews: 15 | Show All Ratings:

 vibe: 4 | quality: 4.25 | service: 4 | selection: 4.5 | $$

 If you're looking to get away from other tourists, consider Beer Planet.
-The interior isn't quite as decorated as de Bier Tempel, however Beer Planet does offer a great selection at fair prices, and you won't have to fight a crows to get a look at a beer which catches your eye.
+The interior isn't quite as decorated as de Bier Tempel, however Beer Planet does offer a great selection at fair prices, and you won't have to fight the crowds to get a look at a beer which catches your eye.

 The selection is a little more varied by nationality, offers a few more Dutch beers to go with the large selection of Belgians.
 I saw some Mikkeller here too.
 Even more surprised when I saw Old Guardian on sale, but at a very high price.